Not sure what to say to salespeople who turn up at your home unexpectedly? Or maybe you’ve simply had enough of unwanted visitors?

 While we won’t turn up on your doorstep uninvited, we’re still here for you.
 If you have any questions, we’re always happy to help.

-If you’d like to report deceptive or unlawful practices, get in touch with your state Ombudsman.
+If you have a bad experience with a door-to-door energy salesperson and would like to report deceptive or unlawful practices, get in touch with your state energy ombudsman.